 The people we have housesat for have also been some of the most wonderful we have met anywhere.
 I don’t know if it is because we are picky about which jobs we apply for, or if it’s just the nature of the beast that people who look for house and pet sitters are the coolest.
 Either way we have been blown away by the kindness of strangers.
 People who have started off as strangers anyway and have all quickly become like family.

 We tend to only apply for house-sits where no money exchanges hands in either direction.
 We know some house sitters only take paying jobs, and that some house-owners require that sitters pay a fee.
 I am sure this works for some people, but for us, we just don’t like the idea in either direction.
 I think it changes expectations on both sides.
 For example, if we were getting paid to housesit and accidentally over-watered, or under-watered a plant, causing it to sicken or die we would be like INSANELY stressed about it.
 We are already paranoid enough about doing something wrong with the plants, if we were being paid for it, it would just consume us.
 If we paid for a place it would not feel like a housesit to us, but rather a sub-let.
 As such we would expect that we would be able to leave the house for a few days to go on shorter trips and that is something that usually people do not want in a house-sitter.

 Tips and tricks for landing your own house sitting gig

-Have a link to your blog, website or other online thing (maybe Facebook) in your e-mail so that everyone knows you are a real person.
+Have a link to your blog, website or other online thing (maybe Facebook) in your e-mail to show that you are a real person.

 And finally, have references available!
-It’s maybe the best way for home owners to assure themselves that you are, indeed non crazy.
+It’s maybe the best way for home owners to assure themselves that you are, indeed, not crazy.
 References from past housesits are best.